Blending and Compositing

 Types for specifying modes

-ColorBlendModes defines two types for specifying modes: BlendMode for the mixing of opaque colors, and CompositeOperation for the generalized alpha compositing.
+ColorBlendModes defines two types for specifying modes: BlendMode

-The users typically do not need to handle these types directly.
-Instead, the users can handle the predefined singleton instances of those types, e.g. BlendMultiply, BlendScreen and BlendOverlay for BlendMode, or CompositeSourceOver and CompositeSourceAtop for CompositeOperation.
+.
 See Blend Modes and Composite Operations for all supported modes and their examples.
 Note that these predefined constants look like types, but are just instances.

 Blending and compositing function

-The blend function creates the mixed color of two colors based on the specified blend mode and composite operation.
+function creates the mixed color of two colors based on the specified blend mode and composite operation.

-blend(c1, c2; mode=BlendNormal, opacity=1, op=CompositeSourceOver)
+— Functionblend(c1, c2; mode=BlendNormal, opacity=1, op=CompositeSourceOver)

-Create the mixed color of two colors c1 and c2.
-The c1 means the backdrop color and the c2 means the source color.
+Create the mixed color of two colors c1

-mode specifies the blend mode, e.g. BlendMultiply.
+specifies the blend mode, e.g. BlendMultiply

-opacity modifies the source (i.e. c2-side) alpha by multiplication.
+modifies the source (i.e. c2

-op specifies the composite operations, e.g. CompositeSourceAtop.
+specifies the composite operations, e.g. CompositeSourceAtop

-The return type is the same as c1.
+The return type is the same as c1

 Examples